charles-001/dolphie/README.md

   -h , --host           Hostname/IP address for MySQL -P , --port           Port for MySQL (Socket has precendence) -S , --socket         Socket file for MySQL --config-file         Dolphie's config file to use.
-Default options are read from these files in the given order: /etc/dolphie.cnf, ~/.dolphie.cnf
+Options are read from these files in the given order: /etc/dolphie.cnf, ~/.dolphie.cnf
   --mycnf-file          MySQL config file path to use.
 This should use [client] section [default: ~/.my.cnf] -f , --host-cache-file
                         Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]